coderefinery/manuals/lesson-review.md

 ## Major Refactorings

+Major restructrings should be rare and usually happen as agreed in a group.

 Always start with the big picture: does it make sense?
 When refactoring, always start off with backwards lesson design again (see